-9. Administration of Medication:
+11. Administration of Medication:

 Medication prescribed for a child to be administered during the regular school day may be assisted by a school nurse or other designated school personnel if the school district receives a written detailed statement from the physician and surgeon or physician assistant and a written parental request.
 Pupils may carry and self-administer prescription auto-injectable epinephrine or inhaled asthma medication provided that written orders from the physician and surgeon or physician assistant (including a statement that the pupil is able to self-administer such medication), and written parental consent to the self-administration (including a release allowing a school nurse or other designated school personnel to consult with pupil's health care provider about the medication, and releasing the school district and school personnel from potential civil liability).
-[EC 49423; 49423.1].
+The District may designate and train one or more volunteers to provide anti-seizure medication for seizures, a seizure disorder, or epilepsy, upon request.
+[EC 49423; 49423.1; 49468.2].

-10. Continuing Medication:
+12. Continuing Medication: